AdamBoley/Project-Beergate/README.md

     - Add some functionality to handle an improperly completed form.
 Apply this to the comment form as well (for example if a user tries to submit an empty form).
     - update admin.py with an approve beer review action - done

+- Update data model to allow a user to select whether a beer is bottled, draught, etc, and then filter results by this - expand navbar filtering
+    - use index.html and ListView
+    - expand navbar dropdown menu
+    - dropdown divider to separate different sorting parameters
+    - use filter in view
+    - sort by type - ale, stout, lager
+    - sort by colour - pale, amber, dark
+    - principle is to sort by broad characteristics
+    - each needs its own view for sorting on index template
+    - Update data model to include a 'served_as' boolean field, with options for either draught or bottled
+    - for readme - Martin is not a beer drinker, so the search bar is less useful due to lack of familiarity with terms, so dropdown menu provides clearer sort function
+    All Done